apache/iceberg/format/spec.md

 requirement is controlled by setting the field `row-lineage` to true in the table's metadata.
 When true, two additional fields in data files will be available for all rows added to the table.

-* `_row_identifier` a unique long for every row.
+* `_row_id` a unique long for every row.
 Computed via inheritance for rows in their original datafiles and explicitly written when the row is moved to a new file.
-The values are monotonically increasing but can be sparse.
 * `_last_update` the sequence number of the commit which last updated this row.
 The value is computed via inheritance for rows in their original file or in files where the row was modified.
-The value is explicitly populated when the row is moved to a new file without modification.

 Commits with `row-lineage` enabled are not allowed to include any [Equality Deletes](#equality-delete-files).